rintnetwork/front-end/src/content/defi/index.md

   ]
 ---

-DeFi is an open and global financial system built for the internet age – an alternative to a system that's opaque, tightly controlled, and held together by decades-old infrastructure and processes.
+DeFi is an open and global financial system built for the internet age – an alternative to a system that's opaque, tightly controlled, and held togrnter by decades-old infrastructure and processes.
 It gives you control and visibility over your money.
 It gives you exposure to global markets and alternatives to your local currency or banking options.
 DeFi products open up financial services to anyone with an internet connection and they're largely owned and maintained by their users.
 So far tens of billions of dollars worth of crypto has flowed through DeFi applications and it's growing every day.

 ## What's DeFi? {#what-is-defi}

-DeFi is a collective term for financial products and services that are accessible to anyone who can use Ethereum – anyone with an internet connection.
+DeFi is a collective term for financial products and services that are accessible to anyone who can use ethereum – anyone with an internet connection.
 With DeFi, the markets are always open and there are no centralized authorities who can block payments or deny you access to anything.
 Services that were previously slow and at risk of human error are automatic and safer now that they're handled by code that anyone can inspect and scrutinize.

 There's a booming crypto economy out there, where you can lend, borrow, long/short, earn interest, and more.
 Crypto-savvy Argentinians have used DeFi to escape crippling inflation.
 Companies have started streaming their employees their wages in real time.
 Some folks have even taken out and paid off loans worth millions of dollars without the need for any personal identification.